Fighting for Florida: Accomplishments

 Helping Puerto Rican Small Biz amid COVID-19 and the Future of the island’s Pharmaceutical Industry

-In his role as Chairman of the Senate Committee on Small Business and Entrepreneurship, Senator Rubio authored the Paycheck Protection Program (PPP).
+As the former Chairman of the Senate Committee on Small Business and Entrepreneurship, Senator Rubio authored the Paycheck Protection Program (PPP).
 This program has granted loans to small business owners in our nation, including 39,544 in Puerto Rico, providing them with a much-needed lifeline to stay afloat amid the pandemic and protecting the dignity that comes from work.

-As we continue to confront the COVID-19 pandemic, it is clear that the U.S. must rebuild its national manufacturing capacity, especially our nation’s medical industry.
+As we continue to address COVID-19, it is clear that the U.S. must rebuild its national manufacturing capacity, especially our nation’s medical industry.
 As a member of the Senate Committee on Foreign Relations, and as Co-Chair of the bipartisan and bicameral Congressional-Executive Commission on China, Rubio has warned that “the U.S. runs the risk of losing important components of its medical supply chain to China’s government-backed industry.”
-In order to combat this threat, Rubio introduced the Medical Manufacturing, Economic Development, and Sustainability (MMEDS) Act of 2021.
-This bicameral bill encourages companies that are currently producing medical and pharmaceutical equipment abroad to relocate to the U.S. and economically distressed zones, including Puerto Rico.
+In order to combat this threat, Rubio reintroduced the Medical Manufacturing, Economic Development, and Sustainability (MMEDS) Act of 2021.
+This bicameral bill encourages companies that are currently producing medical and pharmaceutical equipment abroad to relocate these capabilities to the U.S. and economically distressed zones, including Puerto Rico.
 Following the administration’s 2021 report on the importance of bringing manufacturing jobs back to our nation, Rubio was proud to lead Congresswoman González-Colón and Governor Pedro Pierluisi in encouraging the Biden Administration to support the bicameral and bipartisan MMEDS Act, as well as to visit Puerto Rico.

 “Where you find humans in crisis, you also find humans willing to help.
 And we will devote the rest of this hour to those running towards the fire,” declared a CBS documentary on the coronavirus pandemic.
 “We begin with Marco Rubio.
-The Cuban-American Florida Republican Senator is a lead author of the Paycheck Protection Program, which is designed to be a life-line for companies struggling amid the pandemic.”
+The Cuban-American Florida Republican Senator is a lead author of the Paycheck Protection Program, which is designed to be a lifeline for companies struggling amid the pandemic.”

-Supporting small business is nothing new for U.S. Senator Marco Rubio, but that support took on a heightened importance when the coronavirus pandemic hit America.
+Supporting small businesses is nothing new for U.S. Senator Marco Rubio, but that support took on a heightened importance when the coronavirus pandemic hit America.
 Using his position as Chairman of the Senate Committee on Small Business and Entrepreneurship, Rubio created the bipartisan Paycheck Protection Program (PPP).

-The unprecedented forgivable loan program managed by the Small Business Administration (SBA) was designed to keep employees on the payroll during the initial public health lock down and smooth the way for the safe reopening of America’s small businesses.
+The unprecedented forgivable loan program managed by the Small Business Administration (SBA) was designed to keep employees on the payroll during the initial public health lockdown and smooth the way for the safe reopening of America’s small businesses.
 Not only did the PPP prove to be the largest, most popular, and bipartisan provision of the federal coronavirus response, it was also incredibly effective.

 All told, more than 5.2 million small businesses received nearly $800 billion in PPP loans, which kept tens of millions of Americans on payroll through the worst of the public restrictions.
-An analysis by the Brookings Institution found the PPP “succeeded in its short-run goals, including helping smaller firms withstand sharp revenue declines during the shutdown and keeping workers connected to their employers.”
+“Rubio went all-in on [the] small-business program that has become the centerpiece of an economic-revival push,” reported the Washington Post.

 Even before the coronavirus pandemic, Rubio used his position on the Small Business Committee to ensure small businesses could not only survive in the global economy, but also thrive.